codevogel/godot_doctor/README.md

 ## Why Use Godot Doctor?

 ### 🏷️ **No `@tool` Required**
-Unlike `_get_configuration_warnings()`, Godot Doctor works without requiring the `@tool` annotation on your scripts.
+Unlike [`_get_configuration_warnings()`](https://docs.godotengine.org/en/4.5/classes/class_node.html#class-node-private-method-get-configuration-warnings), Godot Doctor works without requiring the [`@tool`](https://docs.godotengine.org/en/4.5/tutorials/plugins/running_code_in_the_editor.html#what-is-tool) annotation on your scripts.
-This means that you no longer have to muddy up your gameplay code with editor-specific logic, just to provide validation warnings.
+This means that you no longer have to worry about your gameplay code being muddied by editor-specific logic.

-e.g. this:
+So this:

 ```gdscript
 @tool